void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 maintainers happens on private forums.
 These discussions are pretty mundane, usually along the lines of "have they broken anything?" or "wow, this person does a lot of work really fast".
-The discussions around Xtraeme unfortunately have been of the form "his conduct towards others really isn't great, but I'm not comfortable approaching him."
+The discussions around xtraeme unfortunately have been of the form "his conduct towards others really isn't great, but I'm not comfortable approaching him."

-## Xtraeme is talking about making a profit off of Void/XBPS?
+## Does Void profit from xtraeme's work?

-I wish I knew where this profit was, and how I could get some.
+While Void and its users *benefit* from the work of all developers, including xtraeme, no profit is derived from this work.

 Void is an Open Source project, it always has been and will continue to be one.
 You are free to use the code within the confines of the